razankh24/robot-s-LED-eyes-/README.md

 # robot-s-LED-eyes

-task 3: two LED eyes was connocted in parallel, for interactive purposes such as winking, plinking rapidly, etc...
+ two LED eyes was connocted in parallel, for interactive purposes such as winking, plinking rapidly, etc...

 i used two NPN transistors, two LEDs, arduino, 4 resistors.